 Report Manager is a Web-based tool that includes features for viewing and managing reports.
 It is part of a report server installation.
 To open Report Manager, type the Report Manager URL in a browser window.
-For information on browser requirements, see Planning for Reporting Services Browser Support.
+For information on browser requirements, see Planning for Reporting Services and Power View Browser Support (Reporting Services).
 For more information about how a Report Manager URL might be configured on your report server, contact your system administrator.
-For more information, see Configure Report Manager.
+For more information, see Configure Report Manager (Native Mode).

 The permissions that the system administrator set on the report server determine what you can see when you use Report Manager.
 Permissions are granted via a role assignment.
 To find and view reports, your role assignment must include the View Reports task.
 To find a report on a report server, search for it by name or description, or browse report server folders.
 You can only search or browse for reports that have been published or uploaded to the report server.
 For more information about how to search for a report, see Searching for Reports and Other Items (Report Builder and SSRS).

 You can create and modify report definitions (.rdl) in Report Builder and in Report Designer in SQL Server Data Tools.
 Each authoring environment provides different ways to create, open, and save reports and related items.
 For more information, see Designing Reports in Report Designer and Report Builder (SSRS) on the Web at microsoft.com.